Hawaii Wage and Payroll Tax Facts

 Hawaii State Income Tax (SIT) Rates

-Hawaii's SIT is progress, meaning it adjusts based on the income level of the employee paying the tax:
+Hawaii's SIT is progressive, meaning it adjusts based on the income level of the employee paying the tax:

 Filing Status Income Tax Bracket